Rename Endpoint

 Context and Motivation

 An API endpoint runs in production and is used by clients.
-Its build time name and runtime address do not match its domain semantics well.
+Its name does not match its domain semantics well; this name is a build-time concept that might also be visible at runtime, for instance in the address of the endpoint on the protocol level.

-As an API developer, I want to express the domain concepts exposed by an endpoint and the architectural role that it plays as accurately as possible in the published language and the API contract.
+As an API developer, I want to express the domain concepts exposed by an endpoint and the architectural role that the endpoint plays as accurately as possible in the published language that the API exposes, in the API contract in particular.

 Stakeholder Concerns

 A good name expresses what an endpoint has to offer, which helps clients decide whether and how to use it.
-Rename Operation has more explanations of this quality.
+The Rename Operation refactoring provides additional explanations of the understandability and explainability qualities.

 Initial Position Sketch